 It is calming, and brings me so much joy.
 We bake a lot here.

 My work has been featured in The New York Times, SAVEUR, Pure Green Magazine, Food 52, The Today Show, Mashable, The Kitchn, America’s Test Kitchen, The Washington Post, and Food + Wine, among others (which can be found here).
 I also contribute regularly and develop recipes for Artisan Bread in Five Minutes A Day and Handmade Charlotte.

 In 2014, this site won Reader’s Choice Best Baking & Desserts Blog in the SAVEUR Best Food Blog Awards.
 I published my first cookbook, The Vanilla Bean Baking Book, with Avery/Penguin Canada in November 2016 and my second cookbook in 2020, 100 Cookies, with Chronicle Books.

 I have an addiction to cookbooks, and am happy to view new ones.
 I do quite a few cookbook reviews each year, as long as they fit with the theme of this space.

 I do review/highlight products occasionally on this blog.
 I only pick a few a year, and prefer products that are reflective of baking (ingredients, bakeware, dishware, etc).
-All opinions on my blog are my honest thoughts, and I do not do paid reviews of any kind.
+All opinions on my blog are my honest thoughts.

 Working Together on Instagram